dipaksarkar/docs/docs/gympify/installation.md

 This section will guide you through setting up a basic **Gympify** instance from scratch.

-::: danger
+::: warning
-Gympify **cannot be installed on shared hosting**.
-You will need a **VPS (Virtual Private Server)** or a **dedicated server** to run Gympify, as it requires server-level configuration that shared hosting environments do not provide.
+Gympify **can be installed on shared hosting**.
+But, For better performance will need a **VPS (Virtual Private Server)** or a **dedicated server** to run Gympify, as it requires server-level configuration that shared hosting environments do not provide.
 If you're unsure how to set up a VPS, contact your hosting provider or use a managed VPS service.
 :::

 <!-- ::: tip